A Biased Graph Neural Network Sampler with Near-Optimal Regret: Towards a More Meaningful Notion of Regret

-In an effort to find an improved balance for bias-variance trade-off, we optimize the bias and variance simultaneously, defining the reward as the negative gradient w.r.t.~both terms:

-where $ \zbabl_{v,t} = \frac{1}{\K} \mubl_{v,t} = \frac{1}{\K} \sum_{j\in\Nv} \zbl_{j,t} $.
-Additionally, because of partial observability, we use $ \frac{1}{\kk} \sum_{i \in \Ns} \zbl_{i,t} $ to approximate $ \zbabl $.
+Equation \eqref{eq:our_reward} is derived by weighting the gradient of bias and variance w.r.t. $ p_{i,t} $ equally, which we delegate to Appendix.
+Additionally, because of partial observability, we approximate $ \zbabl $ with $ \frac{1}{\kk} \sum_{i \in \Ns} \zbl_{i,t} $.
 We also noticed, due to the exponential function from the Exp3 algorithm (see line 6, Algorithm~\ref{alg:Exp3}), the negative rewards of some neighbors will shrink $\wo_{i,t}$ considerably, which can adversely diminish their sampling probability making it hard to sample these neighbors again.
-Consequently, to encourage the exploration on the neighbors with negative rewards, we also add ReLU function over rewards (note that our theory from Section \ref{sec:the_reg} will account for this change).
+Consequently, to encourage the exploration on the neighbors with negative rewards, we add ReLU function over rewards (note that our theory from Section \ref{sec:algorithm_regret} will account for this change).
 The practical reward is then formulated as

-Our reward \eqref{eq:our_practical_reward} involves not only $ \norm{\zbl_{i,t}} $ but the cosine similarity between $ \zbl_{i,t} $ and $ \muhbl_{v,t} $.
 The intuition of \eqref{eq:our_reward} and by extension \eqref{eq:our_practical_reward} is that the neighbors whose weighted embeddings $ \zbl_{i,t} $ are closer to $ \zbabl_{v,t} $ will be assigned larger rewards (See Fig.~\ref{fig:visualize_ourR}).
 Namely, our reward will bias the policy towards neighbors that having contributed to the accurate approximation instead of ones with large norm as favored by BanditSampler.
 And in the case of large but rare weighted embeddings far from $ \mubl_{v,t}$, BanditSampler tends to frequently sample these large and rare embeddings, causing significant deviations.
 The empirical evidence is shown in Section~\ref{sec:exp_norm_bias}.

-In Section~\ref{sec:experiments}, we will directly compare the approximation error of two samplers on Cora and show that our reward and policy can find a better balance among bias-variance trade-off and achieve a lower overall approximation error.
-Meanwhile, our reward is numerically stable (See Fig.~\ref{fig:our_MaxMeanR}) and well-bounded: $ \rl_{i,t} = \norm{\zbl_{i,t}}^2 \Big( 2\frac{\norm{\zbabl_{v,t}}}{\norm{\zbl_{i,t}}} \cos\angle(\zbl_{i,t},\zbabl_{v,t}) -1 \Big) \leq \norm{\zbabl_{v,t}}^2 $.
-The equality holds if and only if $ \zbl_{i,t} = \zbabl_{v,t} $, which means the most accurate neighbor will have the largest reward.
-Finally, we can prove a useful variation bound of our reward in Lemma~\ref{lem:variation_budget} in the non-oblivious adversary setting.

-Finally, note that our reward assigns the same weight to the gradients of bias and variance terms.
-Actually, we can in principle scale the two gradients differently to explore a different balance between bias and variance.
-We leave it as a future work.